 There’s a pause.
 Everyone is remembering.

-Old Pete, the black hound with the streak of white on his belly.
+Old Pete, the black hound with the streak of white on the back of his head.
 Dad in his overalls and seed corn cap.
-The red Chevy with the “three on the tree” transmission and the AM radio tuned to WCCO – Minneapolis.
-We can still hear Herb Carneal, the voice of the Twins, doing the play by play of Killebrew, Carew, Oliva, Kaat and Tovar battling the Detroit Tigers while we haul feed and hay on the farm.
+The red Chevy with the “three on the tree” transmission and the AM radio tuned to 830, WCCO – Minneapolis.
+We can still hear Herb Carneal, the voice of the Twins, doing the play-by-play of Killebrew, Carew, Oliva, Kaat, and Tovar battling the Detroit Tigers while we haul feed and hay on the farm.

 It’s the memory of the dog that marks the time.

 Dr. Casey says Sadie did great on her visit.
-She even gave kisses to the tech while her stitches were being taken out.
+She even kissed the tech while her stitches were being removed.
 She’ll be back next year for her shots.
 Hopefully, not before.
-She’s healthy and happy at the lake.
-Chasing birds, chewing up bones and shoes, barking at cats.
+She’s healthy and happy, chasing birds, chewing up bones and shoes, and barking at cats.

 And marking this stretch of road in my life.

-Though when it comes to marking the stretch of road we live on, Bentley the Boxer does a better job.
+Though when it comes to marking the stretch of road I live on, Bentley the Boxer does a better job.
 Trash cans, bushes, fire hydrants, trees, he marks pretty much everything.

 You know what I mean.